GenCompositor: Generative Video Compositing with Diffusion Transformer: Introduction

-To address these issues, we propose the first generative video compositing method, GenCompositor, aiming to automatically composite the background video with dynamic foreground elements.
-As shown in Fig.~\ref{fig:teaser}, given a foreground video, a background video, and a user-provided trajectory in background (depicted by red line), GenCompositor injects foreground element to background video faithfully following trajectory, and predicts realistic interaction between added element and background.
-In Fig.~\ref{fig:teaser}~(a), the explosion effect even influences the content of background video, \textit{i.e.}, the car's fuel tank disappears after the explosion in the last frame.
-In Fig.~\ref{fig:teaser}~(b), GenCompositor predicts realistic shadow of the added butterfly across frames.
+To this end, we propose the first generative video compositing method, GenCompositor, aiming to automatically composite background video with dynamic foreground elements.
+As shown in Fig.~\ref{fig:teaser}, given a foreground video, a background video, and a user-provided trajectory in background (depicted by red line), GenCompositor injects foreground element to background video faithfully following trajectory.
+Trajectory can be specified by dragging a line or only clicking a point.
+For the latter, we track the movement of point with optical flow to simulate drag line.
+Our model can even predict realistic interaction between added element and background.
+For example, in Fig.~\ref{fig:teaser}~(a), the explosion effect influences the background content, \textit{i.e.}, the car's fuel tank disappears after explosion in the last frame.
+In Fig.~\ref{fig:teaser}~(b), GenCompositor predicts realistic shadow of the added butterfly across frames, whose direction and effect consistent with background lighting.

-We realize this by curating the first high-quality dataset for video compositing and proposing a novel Diffusion Transformer (DiT) pipeline specifically tailored for generative video compositing.
+We realize this by curating the first high-quality dataset for training, and proposing a novel Diffusion Transformer (DiT) pipeline specifically tailored for generative video compositing.
 Our pipeline consists of three main components.
 Firstly, a lightweight DiT-based background preservation branch is designed to ensure the consistency of the background in the edited results with the input videos.
-Secondly, to inject dynamic foreground elements, we propose a DiT fusion block with full self-attention to fuse tokens from foreground elements with that of background videos.
-The generation mainstream consists of 42 DiT fusion blocks.
-Our ablation study demonstrates the advantages of this design over current cross-attention injection approaches~\cite{IP-Adapter,Cao_2023_ICCV,360DVD,MotionCtrl,4dvd}.
-Considering that layouts of added foreground elements should follow user control and often differ from those of background videos, directly applying RoPE to the tokens of foreground videos introduces leakage artifacts.
-Therefore, we propose a novel position embedding method, Extended Rotary Position Embedding (ERoPE) to adaptively adjust the positions of foreground tokens.
-This enables high-quality user-specified conditional generation, even under pixel-unaligned conditions.
+Secondly, to inject dynamic foreground elements, we propose a DiT fusion block with full self-attention to fuse tokens from foreground elements with that of background videos, and conduct detailed ablation study to demonstrate the advantages of this design over current cross-attention injection approaches~\citep{IP-Adapter,Cao_2023_ICCV,360DVD,MotionCtrl,4dvd}.
+Considering that layouts of added foreground elements should follow user control and often differ from those of background videos, directly applying RoPE to foreground tokens introduces leakage artifacts.
+Therefore, we propose a novel position embedding method, Extended Rotary Position Embedding (ERoPE), to adaptively adjust the positions and scales of foreground tokens, which enables high-quality user-specified conditional generation even under layout-unaligned conditions.
+This technique is theoretically applicable to other tasks that exploit layout-unaligned video conditions.